top of page

 While the motivation for martial conflict is seldom moral, the decision to serve is fundamentally a sacrifice, performed in the hopes of defending others.
 This poem thereby offers the heartbroken family members of servicemen the small consolation of knowing their loved one pursued something truly honorable in a world where selflessness is rarely properly rewarded.

-3x - Jasmine Zhang.png
+3x - Jasmine Zhang

 triptych of 3 times i should have told you i loved you